mckiernantim/10.0-Hackaathon-Test/vite-react-maps/README.md

 Why We Need an Express Proxy Server for CORS

+**CORS Issues:**
-**CORS Issues:** Directly making requests to external APIs (like Google Maps) from the client-side can lead to Cross-Origin Resource Sharing (CORS) issues.
+Directly making requests to external APIs (like Google Maps) from the client-side can lead to Cross-Origin Resource Sharing (CORS) issues.
 This is a security feature in browsers that restricts web applications from making requests to a different domain than the one that served the web application.
-**Proxy Server Solution:** By setting up an Express server and making it act as a proxy, we can forward requests from our client-side application through this server.
+**Proxy Server Solution:**
+By setting up an Express server and making it act as a proxy, we can forward requests from our client-side application through this server.
 This way, the server makes API requests to Google Maps and returns the data to the client, effectively bypassing CORS restrictions.
-Hooks and Utility Functions for Data Fetching **Utility Functions:** We abstract our data fetching logic into utility functions for better organization and reusability.
+Hooks and Utility Functions for Data Fetching
-**getGoogleMapsData:** This function uses axios to make a POST request to our Express proxy server, which then retrieves data from the Google Maps API.
-**getUserLocation:** A function to obtain the user's current location.
-It returns a promise, accounting for the asynchronous nature of geolocation fetching